moehriegitt/vastringify/README.md

 }
 ```

-Using _Generic reduces the number of functions and macros, too, e.g.,
-you can use 8-bit, 16-bit, or 32-bit characters seamlessly.
+You can use 8-bit, 16-bit, or 32-bit characters seamlessly.
 The
 following uses UTF-16 as a parameter, but calls fopen() with an UTF-8
 string.
 The only change is the parameter type.
 Just for fun, let's
 use an UTF-32 format string: